amd/ZenDNN-pytorch-plugin/README.md

 ## 1.1.
 Overview

-**EARLY ACCESS:** The ZenDNN PyTorch* Plugin (zentorch) extends PyTorch* with an innovative upgrade that's set to revolutionize performance on AMD hardware.
+The latest ZenDNN Plugin for PyTorch* (zentorch) 5.0 is here!

-As of version 5.0, AMD is unveiling a game-changing upgrade to ZenDNN, introducing a cutting-edge plug-in mechanism and an enhanced architecture under the hood.
-This isn't just about extensions; ZenDNN's aggressive AMD-specific optimizations operate at every level.
-It delves into comprehensive graph optimizations, including pattern identification, graph reordering, and seeking opportunities for graph fusions.
-At the operator level, ZenDNN boasts enhancements with microkernels, mempool optimizations, and efficient multi-threading on the large number of AMD EPYC cores.
-Microkernel optimizations further exploit all possible low-level math libraries, including AOCL BLIS.
+This powerful upgrade continues to redefine deep learning performance on AMD EPYC™ CPUs, combining relentless optimization, innovative features, and industry-leading support for modern workloads.

-The result?
-Enhanced performance with respect to baseline PyTorch*. zentorch leverages torch.compile, the latest PyTorch enhancement for accelerated performance. torch.compile makes PyTorch code run faster by JIT-compiling PyTorch code into optimized kernels, all while requiring minimal code changes and unlocking unprecedented speed and efficiency.
+zentorch 5.0 takes deep learning to new heights with significant enhancements for bfloat16 performance, expanded support for cutting-edge models like Llama 3.1 and 3.2, Microsoft Phi, and more as well as support for INT4 quantized datatype.
+This includes the advanced Activation-Aware Weight Quantization (AWQ) algorithm, driving remarkable accuracy in low-precision computations.

-The _zentorch_ extension to PyTorch enables inference optimizations for deep learning workloads on AMD EPYC&trade; CPUs.
-It uses  the ZenDNN library, which contains deep learning operators tailored for high performance on AMD EPYC&trade; CPUs.
-Multiple passes of graph level optimizations run on the torch.fx graph provide further performance acceleration.
-All _zentorch_ optimizations can be enabled by a call to torch.compile with zentorch as the backend.
+Combined with PyTorch's torch.compile, zentorch transforms deep learning pipelines into finely-tuned, AMD-specific engines, delivering unparalleled efficiency and speed for large-scale inference workloads.

-The ZenDNN PyTorch plugin is compatible with PyTorch version 2.3.0.
+The zentorch 5.0 plugs seamlessly with PyTorch version 2.4.0, offering a high-performance experience for deep learning on AMD EPYC™ platforms.

 ## Support

-Please note that zentorch is currently in “Early Access” mode.
 We welcome feedback, suggestions, and bug reports.
-Should you have any of the these, please contact us on zendnn.maintainers@amd.com
+Should you have any of the these, please kindly file an issue on the ZenDNN Plugin for PyTorch Github page [here](https://github.com/amd/ZenDNN-pytorch-plugin/issues)

 ## License